20 Clifton Street, Talbot Square,

 1 person favorited this theater

 On 8th October 1964, a fire destroyed the interior of the cinema at the screen end.
 Yate’s Wine Lodge beneath the cinema was not damaged.
 The Tivoli Cinema was re-furbished and re-opened in April 1965, with a reduced seating capacity of 650.
-Closed in the mid-1970’s it became an independent bingo club, known as the Talbot Bingo Club. and it 1969 it became part of the Hutchinson’s chain of bingo clubs.
+Closed in 1972 it became an independent bingo club, known as the Talbot Bingo Club.
+In 1976 it became part of the Hutchinson’s chain of bingo clubs, named Central Exchange Bingo Club.

-The bingo club closed in September 1980, and it was re-opened as the Tivoli Cinema in February 1982 with "Hooper" and "Convoy".
+In 1977 it reopened as a cinema and in February 1982 with screenings of "Hooper" and "Convoy".
 450 new luxury seats had been installed.
 The cinema was not a success, and closed within a few months.
 It was later converted into a music hall and by 1991 had become the Music Hall Tavern.
 Yate’s Wine Lodge bar still continued on the ground floor of the building.
-In later years, the former cinema section was converted into a nightclub and was re-furbished in early 2009.
+In later years the former cinema section was converted into an upmarket nightclub named Addisons.
+It was finally operating as a lap-dancing club named Wildcats and was re-furbished in early-2009.

 In the early hours of the morning of 15th February 2009, the entire building was destroyed by a fire, caused by arson.